Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 Correcting ERA5-land data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unsurprisingly, the ERA5-Land has biases and unit conversion isues.
-We corrected the ERA5-land data by simple multilinear regression.
-For the PET we used the daily Era5-land PET and the season as the predictor variables and daily met PET.
+Unsurprisingly, the ERA5-Land has biases and unit conversion issues.
+We corrected the ERA5-land data by simple multi-linear regression.
+For the PET we used the daily ERA5-land PET and the season as the predictor variables and daily met PET.
 For the precipitation we used the weekly mean ERA5-land precipitation as the predictor variable and the weekly mean met precipitation as the dependent variable.
 The results of the regression are shown in the figure below.